The SSD Determination Process

 After you submit your application, the Social Security Administration (SSA) will review it to make sure you meet their basic program requirements.
 For Social Security Disability (SSD) applicants, they will check whether you have worked enough years to qualify.
 For SSI applicants, they will check to see that you meet the income qualifications.

-If you meet these requirements, the SSA will send your application to Disability Determination Services offices in your state.
+If you meet these requirements, the SSA will send your application to the Disability Determination Services office in your state.
 The state agency completes the disability decision by compiling your medical records and following a five-step process to decide.

-The Compassionate Allowance Program is a list of medical conditions (currently consisting of 88 conditions) considered so severe that once an applicant's medical condition is confirmed by the SSA, he/she will automatically qualify for SSD.
+The Compassionate Allowance Program is a list of medical conditions (currently consisting of 224 conditions) considered so severe that, once an applicant's medical condition is confirmed by the SSA, s/he will automatically qualify for SSD.
 This allows the SSA to more quickly provide benefits to the most obviously disabled individuals.

 PH is currently not included in the Compassionate Allowance Program, but PHA is actively advocating for the inclusion of “pulmonary arterial hypertension – with NYHA/WHO class IV symptoms and/or severely reduced exercise capacity” in the list of Compassionate Allowances.

 Learn more about Compassionate Allowances

 After the Decision is Made